w-kawa/w-kawa/README.md

 - 🔭 I’m currently working on Fullstack Vue.js web applications!

-- 🌱 I’m currently learning .NET Core, GraphQL, PWA.
+- 🌱 I’m currently learning Express.js, GraphQL, PWA and other backend JavaScript technologies.

 - 👥 Collaborate?
 Interested in my services?
 Just ask :)
     Always happy to interact with other people.